OmkarMozar/currency-cal-exchange/README.md

 ```bash
 $ mvn clean verify
 ```
-The report can be found at `target/site/jacoco/index.html`.
+The reports can be found at `target/surefire-reports/`.

 ## API Endpoint